Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

  Default value is *true*.

-.. java:function:: public boolean IPConnection::getAutoReconnect()
+.. java:function:: boolean IPConnection::getAutoReconnect()

  Returns *true* if auto-reconnect is enabled, *false* otherwise.

-.. java:function:: public void IPConnection::setTimeout(int timeout)
+.. java:function:: void IPConnection::setTimeout(int timeout)

  Sets the timeout in milliseconds for getters and for setters for which the response expected flag is activated.